Chainlit/cookbook/image-gen/chainlit.md

 Welcome to our creative image generation demo built with [Chainlit](https://chainlit.io), [LangChain](https://python.langchain.com/en/latest/index.html), and [Stability AI](https://stability.ai/)! 🌟 This app allows you to create and edit unique images simply by chatting with it.
 Talk about having an artistic conversation! 🎨🗨️

+This demo has also been adapted to use the new [ChatSettings](https://docs.chainlit.io/concepts/chat-settings) feature introduced in chainlit `0.6.2`.
+You are now able to tweak Stability AI settings to your liking!

 ## 🎯 Example

 Try asking: